We often say we want to make the world better.

 Artistic Directors Austin Tichenor and Reed Martin share the 2025 Sidney Berger Award from the Shakespeare Theatre Association honoring their commitment to popularizing the works of Shakespeare around the world.

-Edward Dupuy’s new book Recollections on a Road Between: A Story of My Life is now available.
+Edward Dupuy’s remarkable new book Recollections on a Road Between: A Story of My Life is now available.

 For their first collaboration in nearly 15 years, Dalt Wonk and Josephine Sacabo have assembled a selection of their best journalist work in NEW ORLEANS (1970-2020): A PORTRAIT OF THE CITY, providing an indelible retrospective on some of the Crescent City’s major cultural landmarks over the last 50 years.